diggerdata/CS3733-Rana-Frontend/README.md

 http://rana-scheduler.s3-website.us-east-2.amazonaws.com/?scheduleID

 ### Create Schedule
-In the create schedule view, an Organizer must enter to proceed.
+In the create schedule view, an Organizer must enter the following information to proceed:
 1. A schedule name
 2. A start and end date
 3. A start and end time
 4. A timeslot duration
 5. A username and email

-After successfully creating a schedule, the link is changed.
+After successfully creating a schedule, the link is changed to reflect the unique ID of the newly created schedule.
 As shown in the example above, it appends a scheduleID to the end of the main link.
-It automatically enters the organizers view.
+The Organizer's view is then entered.

 ### Review Schedule
 By sharing the link provided after creating a schedule (*see example link above*), anyone with the link can enter and view the schedule.

-On the left, the viewer will see the organizers schedule.
-On the top of the schedule is the week of the schedule.
-If available, a user can move through different weeks using the *left* (<) and *right* (>) buttons.
-To understand the schedule, green slots are open slots, and grey slots are closed slots.
+On the left, the viewer will see the schedule.
+On the top of the schedule is the week of the schedule being viewed.
+If the schedule is longer than one week, a viewer can move through different weeks using the *left* (<) and *right* (>) buttons.
+The schedule contains timeslots ranging from 10 minutes to 60 minutes, each with a status indicated by a different color:
+ - Green slots are open slots, where Participants can schedule meetings
+ - Grey slots are closed slots, which are not open for meetings

-On the right, the viewer will see multiple user options.
-A user initially enters as a participant.
+On the right, the viewer will see multiple user options, including options to sign in as a Participant or Organizer.
+A user initially enters as a Participant.

 Instead of refreshing the page, a user can click the *refresh schedule* button to refresh the schedule.

 #### Participant
-A participant can only make a meeting in an opened slot and must enter their user details.
+A Participant can create a meeting in any open slot.
+To do so, they must enter their user details, which includes a username and email to identify them.
 After selecting a slot on the schedule with their mouse, and successfully creating a meeting, they will be provided a secret code to access their meeting and cancel it if need be.

 A returning participant can view their meeting and cancel it if they enter their secret code in the input text provided.

 #### Organizer
-An organizer can enter the organizer view by using his secret code.
-Unlike a participants view, an organizer can see open slots (green), closed slots (grey) and meeting slots (yellow) with the users names.
+An Organizer can enter the Organizer view by using their secret code.
+The Organizer view contains an additional yellow slot color, indicating a slot that a Participant has scheduled a meeting in.
+It also contains the user's name.
+These slots will be colored grey in the Participant view, as it is not important for Participants to know who has scheduled meetings when.

-By clicking on an open slot or closed slot, the organizer can toggle his availability at that timeslot.
+By clicking on an open slot or closed slot, the organizer can toggle their availability at that time.
 By clicking on a meeting, the organizer is prompted to cancel the meeting.
-If yes, the meeting will be deleted and the schedule will be updated.
+After getting confirmation that the Organizer wants to cancel the meeting, the meeting will be deleted and the schedule will be updated to reflect the change.

 ### SysAdmin Page
 Once entering the [SysAdmin](http://rana-scheduler.s3-website.us-east-2.amazonaws.com/?sysadmin) page, the user will be prompted to enter the secret code in order to access administrative details.
+The SysAdmin has the ability to review schedules created within a requested number of hours, or delete schedules older than an a requested date.

 ### Disabled options
 All the disabled options are parts that have not been implemented yet and that are not required for the deliverable on the 12/10/2018 deadline.